Frequently Asked Questions

-- Assessment of AASW accredited social work qualifications for migration purposes - use application form 2 and visit our overseas residents with AASW accredited social work qualifications page for more information.
+- Assessment of AASW accredited social work qualifications for migration purposes - use Application Form 2.

-- Assessment of AASW accredited social work qualifications for the purposes of a Temporary Graduate Visa (sublass 185) - use application form 3 and visit our overseas residents with AASW accredited social work qualifications page for more information.
+- Assessment of AASW accredited social work qualifications for the purposes of a Temporary Graduate Visa (subclass 485) - use Application Form 3.

 Information about the documentation you will need to submit is detailed in the application forms.
 A fee applies for these assessments.
 Please refer to our fee schedule.